Welcome to the next interview in our interview series where renowned mile and point gurus share their insights on having Big Travel with Small Money!

 There are lots of other kinds of hacking that I’ve tried to learn about because I think having a diverse tool belt is my best chance at getting a whole trip at the price and comfort level I desire.
 I might do some mileage runs to get extra miles for my parents’ business class tickets to Europe but pay for my own ticket in coach to get the elite miles.

-I can use a promotion targeted at someone else to get free elite status with a hotel and churn a couple cards to pay for the room.
+I can use a promotion targeted at someone else to get free elite status with a hotel and to pay for the room.
 And then maybe in another city where I don’t really care I can try to decipher the Hotwire listings or strategically roll the dice with Priceline.
 While some people rely almost totally on points (and more power to them for being successful at it), I’m different in that so far I’ve paid for all my travel.

 Some of the hacking knowledge I have was not always easy to find in one place or was being kept secret.
 I do have guidelines in place to prevent sharing too much, since some things are secret for good reason, but I thought I could create a destination for learning about lots of different ways to strategize for the best deals on travel.